Anarchism in Greece: Early anarchism

 The first Greek-organized anarchist group was the Democratic Club of Patras (Δημοκρατικός Σύλλογος Πάτρας).
 Founded in 1876 and affiliated with the anti-authoritarian Jura Federation of the First International, the Democratic Club helped to create a federated network of similar Greek groups.
 They also published the first anarchist newspaper in Greece, Greek Democracy (Ελληνική Δημοκρατία).
 In its declaration of principles, the Democratic Club claimed that "poverty and ignorance are the greatest wounds of the people" and supported the liberation of Greeks in the Ottoman Empire.
 Emmanouil Dadaoglou and the Italian Amilcare Cipriani were involved in the club's founding, having previously participated with other anarchists in the 1862 Athens uprising, though details of Dadaoglou's life are unverified.

-In 1876, an anarchist working club was founded in Syros.
+In 1876, the Democratic Club sent a greeting message to the International Anarchist Congress in Bern, and in December it accedes to the decisions of the congress.
+The same year, an anarchist working club was founded in Syros.
+In 1877, the Democratic Club took part in the Universal Socialist Congress in Ghent, where it was represented by Italian anarchist Andrea Costa.
+The first government crackdown on members of the club followed soon afterwards.
+Its members were jailed for months after being accused of a conspiracy against the king, only being released after an intervention by parliamenent member R. Choidas.
 It played an instrumental role in the tannery and shipyard strikes of 1879.

-In Lavrion mines, the influence of anarchist and socialist politicized foreign workers (mostly from Italy and Spain) played a vital role in a series of anarcho-syndicalist leaning strikes in the mines during the late 19th century with the most famous of which happening in 1896 and resulting in several casualties both among the workers and the mining company's guards.
+In the Lavrion mines, the influence of anarchist and socialist politicized foreign workers (mostly from Italy and Spain) played a vital role in a series of anarcho-syndicalist leaning strikes in the mines during the late 19th century.
+The most famous of which took place in 1896 in Lavrio.
+It was organized by the anarchist union Kosmos and was accompanied by dynamite attacks, resulting in several casualties both among the workers and the mining company's guards.
+Despite the periodic success of Greek anarchists in mobilizing the working class, the number of core members of anarchist clubs remained small.
+In 1892, the clubs in Patras, Athens and Pyrgos had 40, ten and 7 members respectively.